Teaching Numbers & Counting to Preschoolers (Singapore)

 8. Sorting and Classifying

-Give your child a mixed collection and ask them to sort by different attributes:
+Give your child a mixed collection and ask them to sort by different things:

 - Sort buttons by colour, then count each group